nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

     myapp.target=.
     ```

 2. In this custom template create a file named `nxserver/config/elasticsearch-doc-mapping.json` to override the mapping.
-You can
+You can create a file named `nxserver/config/elasticsearch-doc-settings.json` to override the settings.<br />
-    create a file named `nxserver/config/elasticsearch-doc-settings.json` to override the settings.
+**Important**: You must add your custom mapping to the existing one, you cannot just set your custom mapping in the file, Nuxeo does not merge your mapping with the default one.
+So, you must _duplicate_ the original file at `${NUXEO_HOME}/templates/common-base/nxserver/config/elasticsearch-doc-mapping.json` to `myapp/nxserver/config/elasticsearch-doc-mapping.json` , and modify the copy.

 3. Update the `nuxeo.conf` to use your custom template.